 Here’s where it gets fun!
 With the same putty knife, apply the Patina Paint to the highest points of your project.
 Because Patina Paint is unpredictable, start with a little and see how you like it.
 While the Patina Paint is still wet, liberally spray the Patina Spray over the project and step away.
 It really is a process, and it takes time.
 If you want more, add more and respray.

 - Iron Patina Paint | Green Patina Spray = RUST

 - Bronze Patina Paint | Blue Patina Spray = BLUE Bronze

 - Copper Patina Paint | Green Patina Spray = Green/Blue

 Try a mixture of all three and see what happens.
 For some of you… it’s a no-go.
 But for those risk-takers like me, we are all about the unknown and embrace the unexpected.
 I call them happy surprises.

 During the aged patina finish process, you may want to walk away.
 Spray it and “WALK AWAY!”
 The process depending on the paint and spray can take anywhere from 4-6 hours.
 The Rust Finish takes the longest.

 Adding Metallic Gold For A Shimmery Finish

-Such a fun makeover and it was really pretty easy to create an aged patina finish with the Patina Paint.
+It was such a fun makeover, and it was really pretty easy to create an aged patina finish with the Patina Paint.
 So, what do you think?
 I’d love to hear your thoughts.
-Drop me a few words in the comment section below.
+Please drop me your thoughts in the comment section below.
 I’d love to hear from you.